Daria-i-Noor (Dhaka): Etymology and namesakes

 In classical Persian, daryā (دریا) means "sea" or "large river" and nūr (نور) means "light".
 Together Daria-i-Noor (Persian: دریای نور) literally translates as "Sea of Light".

 Historically, two of the world’s most famous and highly valued diamonds have been the Koh-i-Noor and the Darya-ye-Noor.
-In the middle ages, these names served as symbols of royal wealth and authority.
+In the Middle Ages, these names served as symbols of royal wealth and authority.
 Mughal and later Muslim rulers frequently gave prized diamonds in their possession names in imitation of those two to increase their perceived value and prestige.
 As a result, multiple distinct stones came to share the same names and frequently led to confusion in their histories.
 While the Koh-i-Noor is well known, during the period it was in Ranjit Singh's possession, a separate 26-carat table-cut diamond long kept in Dhaka was also given the name Daria-i-Noor by him apparently to advertise ownership of two of the world’s most valuable diamonds.
 In total, four distinct diamonds are documented to have been called Daria-i-Noor at various times.

 Persian Darya-ye Noor

 The largest and most historically famous of these is a 182-carat, table-cut pink diamond.
-It was seized from the Mughals by Nader Shah during his 1739 sack of Delhi, later formed part of the Persian crown jewels, and is presently held in the vaults of the Central Bank of Iran.
+It was seized from the Mughals by Nader Shah during his 1739 sack of Delhi, later formed part of the Iranian National Jewels, and is presently held in the vaults of the Central Bank of Iran.